-It’s time for me to admit something I wish were not true: in this season of life, loneliness has been a frequent companion of mine.
+Confession: in this season of life, loneliness is a frequent companion of mine.

-If it were up to me, my life would be a constant episode of Friends or Cheers or Seinfield-living in the assurance that I belong to a tight-knit group of people whose doors are always open to me, and who are seemingly always available.
-Sure, I’m an introvert, but I want to know that someone’s there if I need them.
+If it were up to me, my life would be a constant episode of Friends, Cheers, or Seinfeld, living in the assurance that I belong to a tight-knit group of people whose doors are always open to me, and who are seemingly always available.

 Perhaps my expectations are a wee high.

-But we all want to be known, to belong, to be pursued, to be loved.
-Loneliness feels like a stamp of disapproval, like you somehow missed the invitation to the party.
+But we all want to be known, to belong, to be pursued, and to be loved.
+Loneliness feels like a stamp of disapproval.
+You somehow missed the invitation to the party.

-Whenever I have encountered loneliness in my life, I have begged God to take it away.
-This time around, I feel Him asking me to linger in it a little longer, because loneliness has something to teach me.
+Whenever loneliness entered in my life in the past, I begged God to take it away.
+This time around, I feel Him asking me to linger in it a little longer, because loneliness teaches me something.

 This is what I am learning about loneliness:

 It is not an indictment.
-I have remained silent about being lonely because it feels sometimes like a judgment; there must be a reason I’m lonely.
+I keep silent about being lonely because it feels like a judgment; there must be a reason I’m lonely.
 Like maybe I’m really unpleasant to be around and no one’s telling me (although I’m confident enough to doubt this is the case.
 I like me.
 I can’t be the only one).
-In the void, the enemy will speak shame to the lonely, keeping us locked in silence.
+In the void, the enemy speaks shame to the lonely, keeping us locked in silence.

 Sometimes loneliness just is.
 It’s not the result of doing something wrong, or something wrong with you.
-It’s just a character in this chapter of the story, and God’s writing a good story for each of us.
+It’s just a plot thread in this chapter of the story.
+God’s writing a good story for each of us.

 You can be alone and not lonely.
 And you can be surrounded by people and feel terribly lonely.
 It’s good to recognize the difference.

 Lots of people are lonely.
 Sometimes I wonder how many of us sit in loneliness, wishing someone would reach out.
-Imagine all the people who could be finding each other if only we would stop being silent about our loneliness.
+Imagine all of us finding each other if only we stopped being silent about our loneliness.
 But again, shame wants us to believe we are the only ones.

 The lonely ones are probably the most unexpected.
 My guess is most leaders are lonely.
 Think of our pastors, our bosses, the famous men and women we admire from a distance.